XRPLBounties/Proposals/open_bounties/0119 Frontend POAP Web APP.md

 Reserve for Tickets = 2 * Max Number of Tickets ~= 10 XRP - 500 XRP (one-time reserve for the admin)
 NFTokenOffer Reserve = 2 * NFTokens (worse case) = 200 XRP (worst case)
+Lastly, we'll need to add 1 XRP to cover the fees associated with all these transactions.
+(Since fees tend to be ~10 drops, this should be plenty)
 ```

 ## Milestones